Cruise Advice For the Best Palermo Port Experience

 What to Wear and Bring

-Many tours include stops at Palermo Cathedral or Monreale Cathedral.
-These are active places of worship, so modest dress is required.
+Many tours include stops at city or Monreale cathedral.
+Since these are active places of worship, modest dress is required.
 A light scarf works well if you need quick coverage.

 Sicily can get very hot, especially during outdoor tours.
 Bring a reusable water bottle so you can refill at local fountains.
 This helps you stay comfortable throughout the day.